 The start line is at the Kinloch Domain

 CUT OFF TIME

-You MUST be at the 23km mark turnaround (Whangamata Road) by 10.30am (3hrs 30mins) or for safety reasons you will be officially withdrawn from the event.
+For safety reasons, we enforce a cut-off.
+You MUST be at the Orakau car park turnaround (25km) by 10.45am (3hrs 45mins) or you will be officially withdrawn from the event.

 The course will have roving marshals and first aid.
 If you come across an injured person check they are ok, send someone forward to the next marshal for help.
 All marshals are in radio/phone contact with Event HQ.
 Unless the injury is serious anyone needing transport back to the finish will come back with tail end charlie.